Bahadur Shah I: Amber

-After ascending the throne, Shah made plans to annex Rajput kingdoms who declared independence after Aurangzeb's death.
-On 10 November Shah began his march to Amber (in Rajputana, present day Rajasthan state of India), visiting the tomb of Salim Chishti in Fatehpur Sikri on 21 November.
-In the meantime, Shah's aid Mihrab Khan was ordered to take possession of Jodhpur.
-Shah reached Amber on 20 January 1708.
-Though the monarch of the kingdom was Jai Singh, his brother Bijai Singh resented his rule.
-Shah ruled that because of the dispute, the region would become part of the Mughal empire and the city was renamed as Islamabad.
-Jai Singh's goods and properties were confiscated on the pretext that he supported Shah's brother Azam Shah during the war of Shah's succession and Bijai Singh was made the governor of Amber on 30 April 1708.
-Shah gave him the title of Mirza Rajah, and he received gifts valued at 100,000 rupees.
+After ascending the throne, Bahadur Shah made plans to annex Rajput kingdoms who declared independence after Aurangzeb's death.
+On 10 November, he began his march to Kingdom of Amber in Rajputana.
+He visited the Tomb of Salim Chishti in Fatehpur Sikri on 21 November.
+In the meantime, Bahadur Shah's aide Mihrab Khan was ordered to take possession of Jodhpur.
+Bahadur Shah reached Amber on 20 January 1708.
+Though the monarch of the kingdom was Sawai Jai Singh, his brother Bijai Singh resented his rule.
+Bahadur Shah ruled that because of the dispute, the region would become part of the Mughal empire and the city was renamed as Islamabad.
+Jai Singh's goods and properties were confiscated on the pretext that he supported Bahadur Shah's brother Azam Shah during the succession war.
+Bijai Singh was made the governor of Amber on 30 April 1708.
+Bahadur Shah gave him the title of Mirza Rajah, and he received gifts valued at 100,000 rupees.
 Amber passed into Mughal hands without a war.

 Jodhpur

-Jaswant Singh was the leader of the Rathore in Jodhpur (in Rajputana, in present-day Indian state Rajasthan) during Aurangzeb's reign.
-During a war of succession Singh sided with Aurangzeb's older brother Dara Shikoh, who was killed by Aurangzeb.
-Singh was pardoned, became titular ruler of the region and was appointed governor of the province of Kabul before his death on 18 December 1678.
-After his death, Aurangzeb ordered Singh's widows and his son Ajit Singh to be brought to Delhi and with plans of forcefully absorbing Ajit Singh in the Mughal army in the future.
-Though Durgadas Rathore of the Rathore clan who was ambitious of conquering Jodhpur from the Mughals, took advantage of this opportunity and fought a war to prevent Aurangzeb getting hold of Ajit, he tore through Delhi with his men and successfully escorted the Prince and the widows of Jaswant Singh to Jodhpur.
-After Aurangzeb's death, during Shah's half brother Muhammad Azam Shah's rule Ajit marched to Jodhpur and took it from Mughal rule.
+Jaswant Singh, the leader of the Rathore dynasty, was the Maharaja of the Kingdom of Marwar during Aurangzeb's reign.
+During the war of succession after Shah Jahan, he had backed Aurangzeb's older brother Dara Shikoh.
+After Dara Shikoh's defeat and execution by Aurangzeb, Jaswant Singh was pardoned and appointed the governor of Kabul.
+He died on 18 December 1678, with no male children but two pregnant wives.

+After the birth of Ajit Singh to Rani Jadav Jaskumvar, Aurangzeb ordered he be brought to Delhi along with Jaswant Singh's widows.
+Aurangzeb intended to directly annex Marwar into the Mughal empire.
+The Rajput general Durgadas Rathore, who had ambitions of retaking Jodhpur from the Mughals, fought a war to prevent Aurangzeb getting hold of Ajit Singh; he tore through Delhi with his men and successfully escorted the Prince and the widows to Jodhpur.
+After Aurangzeb's death, during Azam Shah's brief reign, Ajit Singh marched to Jodhpur and took it from Mughal rule.

-In Amber he announced his intention to march to Jodhpur when Mihrab Khan defeated Ajit Singh at Mairtha, and he reached the town on 21 February 1708.
-His men were sent to bring Singh to the city for an interview with him, where Singh received "special robes of honour" and a jewelled scarf.
-Then, he headed towards Ajmer (in Rajputana, in present-day Indian state Rajasthan) and reached the city on 24 March, where he visited the Dargah Sharif.
+In Amber, Bahadur Shah announced his intention to march to Jodhpur when Mihrab Khan defeated Ajit Singh at Mairtha, and he reached the town on 21 February 1708.
+His men were sent to bring Ajit Singh to the city for an interview, where Ajit Singh received "special robes of honour" and a jewelled scarf.
+Bahadur Shah then headed towards Ajmer and reached the city on 24 March, where he visited the Dargah Sharif.